 Create a service authentication rule

-- In the left-side navigation pane of Spring Cloud, click Service Authentication.
+- In the navigation tree of Dubbo, click Service Authentication.

 - On the Service Authentication page, click Create Rules.

-- On the Create Rules page, set service authentication parameters, and click OK.
+- In the Create Rules panel, configure the service authentication parameters and click OK.

-- Off: the rule is not enabled once created.
-To enable the rule, find it on the Service Authentication page and click Enable in the Operating column.
+- Off: The rule is not enabled after it is created.
+If you want to enable the rule, find it on the Service Authentication page and click Open in the Operation column.

 Verify the result

-After the service authentication rule is configured and enabled, verify whether it takes effect as needed.
+After the service authentication rule is created and enabled, check whether the rule takes effect.